 Orientation:=xlSortColumns

-Using Multiple Columns (Keys) to Sort
+Using Multiple Columns to Sort

 You can also use more than one column to sort a range.
 Let’s take an example of the below table where you have multiple entries with employee names and cities, and you need to sort using the name and city.